sbagga26/preoperative-procedure/README.md

 # preoperative-procedure
-With the help of machine learning all the procedures that needs to be done prior to a operations keeping in mind all the other health factors.
-Store the data in a hadoop cluster and use map reduce techniques to retrieve it.
-Risk analysis of these procedures is done for the same procedures.
+By this project we determine all the procedures that needs to be done prior to any operation keeping in mind all the other health factors.
+The data in a hadoop cluster and use map reduce techniques to retrieve it.
+Risk analysis of these procedures is done for the same like which procedure has how much amount of risk associated with it.